 The Bible is split into 2 parts, the Old Testament and the New Testament.
 The Old Testament is also known as the Jewish Tanakh and contains the first 39 books of the Bible.

 The portions of the Old Testament written in Aramaic are Genesis 31:47; Jeremiah 10:11; Ezra 4:8-6:18; Ezra 7:12-26; Daniel 2:4-7:28 while the rest of the Old Testament is written in Hebrew.

 The New Testament consisting of 27 books was all written in Koine Greek.

 The Jews and the Christians both accept the Old Testament as their scriptures but the New Testament is only accepted and followed by Christians.

 1. The Torah or Pentateuch

-The Torah consists of the following 5 books.
-These were written by Moses.
-When you read these books you can see that this is the first time that God’s commands and directions are written down in books.
-Prior to this, they were transmitted orally.
-These books document the history of God’s dealings with His people starting from creation up until the time of Moses.
+Moses wrote the first 5 books of the Bible, also known as the Torah.
+These books contain the first documented commands of God.
+Before their writing, God’s instructions were transmitted orally.
+The Torah contains the history of God’s dealings with His people starting from creation up until the time of Moses.
 These form the first 5 books of the Bible.